 The Balanced U Sustianability program helps to create a greener campus and conveys a joint message from the institution and Chartwells demonstrating a caring and passionate attitude about our commitment to preserving the environment.

-Our “Go Trayless” program decreases the amount of wasted water and food going into landfills, reduces chemical usage (detergents, rinse and drying agents) for washing trays and conserves energy by eliminating the need for heated water in the washing process.
-Going trayless also raises awareness of healthier eating habits by encouraging customers to take less food overall, combating what Cornell University researcher Brian Wansink calls “mindless eating:” taking enough food to simply fill your plate, even if you aren’t hungry or know better.
+Our "Go Trayless" program decreases the amount of wasted water and food going into landfills, reduces chemical usage (detergents, rinse and drying agents) for washing trays and conserves energy by eliminating the need for heated water in the washing process.
+Going trayless also raises awareness of healthier eating habits by encouraging customers to take less food overall, combating what Cornell University researcher Brian Wansink calls "mindless eating;" taking enough food to simply fill your plate, even if you aren't hungry or know better.
 Ship saves over 700 gallons of water per day by being tray-less!

 Refillable Mug Program

-Balanced U Sustainability offers a refillable mug program gives customers a discount on coffee and soda refills while protecting the environment by reducing the amount of disposables utilized on campus.
+Balanced U Sustainability offers a refillable mug program that gives customers a discount on coffee and soda refills while protecting the environment by reducing the amount of disposables utilized on campus.
 Purchase your Ship Dining Water Bottle at all retail locations for only $5.

 The demand for environmentally-friendly packaging and serviceware is growing at an accelerating rate.
 The packaging choices that we make today have a significant impact on our environment and our community.
 Every day, more and more consumers are looking to take a journey of small steps to engage in more environmentally-friendly behaviors.
-The Steps Renewable Packaging Solutions program addresses a fast-growing movement away from petroleum based packaging and offer our customers products made from plant-based, renewable materials that also offer more recovery options to help reduce waste.
+The Steps Renewable Packaging Solutions program addresses a fast-growing movement away from petroleum based packaging and offers our customers products made from plant-based, renewable materials that also offer more recovery options to help reduce waste.
 Look for STEPS packaging at retail locations and with our Outtakes grab & go items!